This post may contain affiliate links. Please read my disclosure for more information.

 How Much is $15 an Hour After Taxes?

-You are probably wondering how much $15 an hour is annually after taxes.
+You are probably wondering how much $15 an hour is in annual salary after taxes.

 On average, the total of federal, state, social security and medicare that will come out of your pay is 18.4%.
 That means your annual take home pay (for earning $15 per hour) will be $25,450.

-However, the full amount you will take home from $15 an hour wages after taxes varies depending on what state you live in.
+However, the full amount you will take home in annual salary from $15 an hour wages after taxes varies depending on what state you live in.

-Workers in the United States everywhere pay federal income taxes and social security, but state and municipal income tax rates differ significantly.
+Workers in the United States everywhere pay federal income taxes and social security on their annual salary, but state and municipal income tax rates differ significantly.

 In New York, $15 an hour could only get you roughly $11.80 take home pay.
 In Texas, if you earn $15 per hour, your take-home income is roughly $12.50 per hour.